What is Data Virtualization?

 18/01/2023

-The primary goal of data virtualization is to create a data management system that allows data to be accessed and processed across multiple data sources without the need to copy or move data, regardless of how it is formatted or physically stored.
+The main objective of data virtualization is to create a data management system that allows data to be retrieved and processed by a wide variety of user platforms by building a bridge between multiple data sources—without copying or moving the data and regardless of how the data is formatted or where it is physically stored.

-• By isolating critical data sources from users and applications, data virtualization prevents data from being unintentionally or uncontrollably altered.
+Data integrity and security through isolation: By isolating critical data sources from users and applications, it prevents data from being modified unintentionally or in an uncontrolled manner.

-• With a zero-replication approach, data virtualization enables companies to access accurate data rapidly without making additional storage investments.
+Fast and low-cost data access: Thanks to its zero-replication approach, data virtualization allows organizations to quickly access accurate data without making additional storage investments.

-• Data virtualization with a single virtual data structure enables the implementation of central data governance and security.
+Centralized data governance and security: With a single virtual data structure, data virtualization enables the implementation of centralized data governance and security.

-• Since data models are constructed on the virtual platform, changes in source systems or user platforms over time do not affect the data modeling structure.
-This ensures that processes such as technology updates, data migration, and adaptation to new systems do not pose a problem, even for organizations with the largest data storage and processing capacities.
+Flexible data architecture: Since data models are designed on a virtual platform, changes over time in source systems or user platforms do not affect the data modeling structure.
+As a result, processes such as technology upgrades, data migration, and adaptation to new systems do not pose a problem even for organizations with the largest data storage and processing capacities.

 Share this post with